gbuchdahl/code-haven-yale-2020/src/pages/index.md

         editor.
       title: Our Curriculum
 testimonials:
+  - author: 'David Weinreb, Teacher'
+    quote: >-
+      "Professional young organization built by hardworking diverse computer science students who care deeply about equity in computer science education"
-  - author: 'some teacher, maybe?'
+  - author: Code Haven Student
-    quote: Code haven rocks!
+    quote: >-
+      "Before I thought it was hard to make an app but I worked with my best friend and we were both successful."
-  - author: 'a student, perhaps!'
+  - author: Code Haven Student
-    quote: I love playing with the scratch cat!
+    quote: >-
+      "I want to pursue a career in computer science, and my family thinks computer science is the right thing for me."
 meta_title: Home | Code Haven
 meta_description: 'Code Haven Yale: Inclusively increasing access to Computer Science Education'
 ---